 Bread and Roses can be found in local stores and restaurants, at farmers’ markets in Alnwick and Hexham, and at food festivals through the year.

 North West England

 Most of the flour used in the bakery is sourced from FWP Matthews in the Cotswolds, but they also use Walk Mill in Cheshire, where flour is stoneground from wheat grown in fields surrounding the mill.
-Along with top quality ingredients, a long, slow fermentation is a feature of all the breads produced at the bakehouse.
+Along with top-quality ingredients, a long, slow fermentation is a feature of all the bread produced at the bakehouse.
 After a bulk rise of 3 to 4 hours, the loaves are left to prove overnight and baked from 5am.